salex/rbooks/README.md

 I consider RBooks somewhere between QuickBooks and Quicken.
 You can balance/reconcile a checkbook but also get many other feature not available in Quicken.
 It does not deal with Invoices or Purchase Orders and some other QuickBooks features, but it works for me.

-There is a VFW namespace that are optional but illistrate how to add features that are specific to your needs.
+There are a few VFW name-spaced optional models (Deposit, Inventory, Revenue and SalesItem) that illustrate how to add features that are specific to your needs.